Engineering Honors Program

 The reader is commonly a member of faculty, but this is not a requirement so long as the reader is capable of assessing the student’s research.
+Non-faculty readers will require Honors Committee approval.
 The honors thesis advisor often helps candidates choose a reader.
 However, it is the honors candidate’s responsibility to approach potential readers by clearly communicating the thesis topic and outlining the reader’s responsibilities.
 A confirmed reader is due to the honors committee in March.

 Undergraduate Research Symposium